|

 One More Square |

-by Helen Homa and Peter Grabarchuk |
+Helen Homa and Peter Grabarchuk |

 How to change four color squares